yike5460/awesome-notes/examples/txt2txt/MLM/README.md

     - Number of in-flight inference requests per instance
 - RESTful API Layer: Exposes the functionalities of the above submodules through a set of OpenAPI compliant RESTful APIs.
 The APIs will be used by client applications and UI for integration.

-## Overall Workflow
-Brief workflow of the MLM module:
+### Brief workflow

-- Client applications/UI will send requests to the exposed APIs in API Gateway to perform model lifecycle management operations.
+* Client applications/UI will send requests to the exposed APIs in API Gateway to perform model lifecycle management operations.
-- API Gateway will route the requests to the appropriate Lambda functions based on the API path and HTTP method.
+* API Gateway will route the requests to the appropriate Lambda functions based on the API path and HTTP method.
-    - For model preparation and packaging: The Lambda function will submit a job to AWS Batch.
+    * For model preparation and packaging: The Lambda function will submit a job to AWS Batch.
 AWS Batch will handle the container building, model packaging, and S3 upload processes.
 Upon job completion, AWS Batch will notify the Lambda function of the operation status.
-    - For model and endpoint management: The Lambda functions will call the necessary SageMaker APIs to perform operations like creating/updating/deleting endpoint instances and models.
+    * For model and endpoint management: The Lambda functions will call the necessary SageMaker APIs to perform operations like creating/updating/deleting endpoint instances and models.
-    - For observability: The Lambda function will call CloudWatch APIs to fetch metrics for the endpoint instances.
+    * For observability: The Lambda function will call CloudWatch APIs to fetch metrics for the endpoint instances.
 The Lambda functions will return the API response to API Gateway, which will send it back to the client.

-Consider the **technical feasibility**, e.g. can we execute docker build command inside AWS Lambda, **potential service limitation**, e.g. the hard limit 15 minutes of AWS Lambda processing time lead uncomplete packaging job if the model size was large, or the base image pulling time longer than expected due to unstable network quality, **service availability**, e.g. Code Build service is not available in certain AWS regions, **cost implication**, e.g. the AWS EC2 can be idle since the model packaging job is not frequent thus incur unnecessary cost, we remove the AWS Lambda, EC2 and CodeBuild from the architecture and use AWS Batch to handle the model packaging job.
+Consider the technical feasibility, e.g. can we execute docker build command inside AWS Lambda, potential service limitation, e.g. the hard limit 15 minutes of AWS Lambda processing time lead incomplete packaging job if the model size was large, or the base image pulling time longer than expected due to unstable network quality, service availability, e.g. Code Build service is not available in certain AWS regions, cost implication, e.g. the AWS EC2 can be idle since the model packaging job is not frequent thus incur unnecessary cost, we remove the AWS Lambda, EC2 and CodeBuild from the architecture and use AWS Batch to handle the model packaging job.

 Below are the Mermaid code and the corresponding diagram for the overall workflow of the MLM module: